Here’s a bobcat kitten in Utah who is cute but fierce and might not exactly be on Santa’s “Nice List” this year!

 — Utah DWR (@UtahDWR) November 26, 2018

-Check out these hilarious comments on Twitter from the video that was originally released on November 26th by Utah Division of Wildlife Resources–but now with comical subtitles thanks to our cat loving friends on the World Wide Web!
+Check out these hilarious comments on Twitter from the video that was originally released on November 26th by Utah Division of Wildlife Resources.
+In addition, now with comical subtitles thanks to our cat loving friends on the World Wide Web!

 Watch these wildlife officials struggle to stay alive as they release the world’s most badass bobcat kitten back into the wild.
 The bobcat, who we’re calling Mr. Murderbritches, was relocated after he was caught eating ??? in Kanarraville, UT.